DarkKronicle/AdvancedChat/README.md

     - Regex filtering of messages.
     - Access the main configs.
 - Filters that can change messages, and notify you.
-    - Each filter is equiped with several different options to give you customization.
+    - Each filter is equipped with several options to give you customization.
-    - Furthur advanced features with regex and chat formatting.
+    - Further advanced features with regex and chat formatting.

 ## Filters